An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Design

-\textbf{State synchronization and migration.} To enable retransmission at the breakpoint (i.e., the last chunk failed to be sent), it is crucial to synchronize and migrate the states from the primary QP to the backup QP. \X maintains three pointers to represent the transmission and reception states at both sender and receiver, as shown in Figure \ref{fig-qp-migration}.
-At the sender side, \textit{posted} denotes the prepared chunk by GPU, and \textit{transmitted} implies the CPU network proxy generates a \texttt{send} WR and starts transmitting the data by invoking \texttt{ibv\_post\_send}, and \textit{acked} indicates the sender gets the WC acknowledged by the receiver.
-At the receiver, similarly, \textit{posted} denotes the chunk ready for receiving, and \textit{received} implies CPU network proxy generates a \texttt{recv} WR and starts receiving data by invoking \texttt{ibv\_post\_recv}, and \textit{done} indicates data reception is finished and copied to the application buffer.
-The \textit{done} location at receiver is synchronized to the \textit{acked} location at sender with completion of every chunk transmission and reception.
+To enable retransmission at the breakpoint (i.e., the last chunk failed to be sent), it is crucial to synchronize and migrate the states from the primary QP to the backup QP.
+As shown in Figure \ref{fig-qp-migration}, \X maintains three pointers to track transmission and reception states at both the sender and receiver, along with a sender-side \texttt{SyncFifo} buffer for state synchronization (Table \ref{tab:syncfifo} in Appendix \ref{appendix-structure-syncfifo}).
+At the sender side, \textit{posted} tracks chunks prepared by the GPU, \textit{transmitted} marks chunks for which the CPU proxy has invoked \texttt{ibv\_post\_send}, and \textit{acked} indicates the receipt of a WC acknowledged by the receiver.
+Correspondingly, the receiver tracks \textit{posted} (ready for reception), \textit{received} (invoked via \texttt{ibv\_post\_recv}), and \textit{done} (data successfully committed to the application buffer).
+The receiver’s \textit{done} pointer is synchronized with the sender’s \textit{acked} pointer upon the completion of each chunk.
+Additionally, the \texttt{SyncFifo} stores the metadata required for in-place retransmission: \texttt{fifoHead} manages CTS synchronization, while \texttt{restartPos} and \texttt{error \allowbreak Port} allow the sender rank to identify the resumption point and the specific faulty link, respectively.

-If an RNIC port down occurs, since the sender is unaware of whether the inflight data is received by the receiver or not, we choose a receiver-driven strategy to let backup QP start retransmission from the last acknowledged chunk.
-Before the retransmission, the receiver actively retreats \textit{received} to \textit{done} to make backup QP start receiving data at the breakpoint.
-Then, receiver pushes \textit{done} location to sender's \textit{acked} to ensure the consistent breakpoint at both sides.
-With mutual agreement of breakpoint location, the sender also retreats \textit{posted} and \textit{transmitted} to \textit{acked}, notifying the backup QP to restart transmission from \textit{acked}.
-When the RNIC port downs are fixed, \X migrates the states from backup QP to the primary QP with the same aforementioned process.
+Upon perceiving a failure, the receiver actively retreats \textit{received} to \textit{done} to make backup QP start receiving data at the breakpoint.
+Then the receiver pushes requested objects to sender's buffer by backup QP to ensure the consistent breakpoint at both sides.
+With mutual agreement of breakpoint location, the sender also retreats \textit{acked} and \textit{transmitted} to \texttt{restartPos}, notifying the Proxy to restart transmission from \textit{acked} by backup QP.

-\textbf{Trigger QP switching.} It is essential to ensure timely and secure triggers for QP switching.
-We present two trigger conditions of QP switching in case of different failure cases.
-Figure \ref{fig-backup-trigger}(a) illustrates the first case where a receiver cannot notify the sender with buffer preparation due to failed communication from receiver to sender.
-In this case, after several retries and exceeding \X's retry timeout threshold (determined by \texttt{ICCL\_IB\_TIMEOUT} and \texttt{ICCL\_IB\_RETRY\_CNT}), receiver RNIC creates a WC error report to notify CPU with failed communication.
-After receiving error report, CPU is aware of the RNIC port downs and thus triggers QP switching.